← 2025 Summer Institute Event Page

 If you would like CTA to pair you with a roommate, please select the option “I would like CTA to pair a roommate” during registration.

-Summer Institute Conference check-in will be located on the 2nd floor, California Foyer.
+Summer Institute Conference check-in will be located on the 2nd floor, San Diego Room.
+Luggage storage will be available in San Diego during conference check-in.

-All Institute participants will be provided with two to three meals daily, beginning with lunch on Wednesday, July 24 and ending with breakfast on Sunday, July 28.
+All Summer Institute participants will be provided with two to three meals daily, beginning with lunch on Wednesday, July 15 and ending with breakfast on Sunday, July 19.
 All meals are served on the 2nd level, California Ballroom.

 Downtown Los Angeles, comprising diverse smaller areas such as Chinatown, Little Tokyo and the Arts District, offers renowned art museums, cutting-edge restaurants & hip bars.
 Entertainment possibilities is within easy walking distance of the conference center.
 Visit www.downtownla.com for more information.